Dance & Architecture

 Muscle Memory

-Your hand glides down to the paper.
-In preparation for your next design scheme, you're organizing the ideas.
+The hand moves before thought—gliding across the paper, searching, adjusting, and finding its path.
 In your first impulse the pencil glides across the paper.
 In an attempt to clarify and test the ideas begin to overlap.
 There are lines with several movements.
 The experience of putting pencil to paper is synonymous with dancing.
-At the beginning you're slow and you need to warmup.
-After a few attempts your fingers are limber and the pencil has the right feel; you're moving.
+At the beginning you’re slow and you need to warmup.
+After a few attempts your fingers are limber and the pencil has the right feel; you’re moving.

 Every one of these warmup exercises are familiar.
 It takes a few starts.
 A new sheet of paper.
 Slowly you begin to feel a connection with your movement.
 One piece of tracing over another, a pattern evolves.
 The first steps are always difficult but after some familiar phrases you become one with your craft.

 In drawing and designing you take for granted the coordination of idea to paper transformation.
 Your lines are a movement across the stage.
 Your floor is the framed by the edge of the paper.
 Within that area you create a work you have envisioned and now it is coming into view on paper.
-It's your new work, or maybe it’s a piece you've executed before.
-It doesn't matter.
-There are patterns on the paper and if you could have videotaped your movements you could recreate that period of time in which you performed.
+It’s your new work, or maybe it’s a piece you’ve executed before.
+It doesn’t matter.
+There are patterns on the paper and if you could have recorded your movements you could recreate that period of time in which you performed.
 You might even want to start making changes to that last performance, start refining the gestures.

 In 'choreographing space' you do just that.
 After sketching out the basic pattern you can start to isolate the movements, make phrases, isolate parts or capture one long statements.
 These are some of the possibilities.
 In dancing, the dancer coordinates a variety of movements prescribed by the choreographer.
 Those integrated movements represent years of practice.
 This refined movement has often been called 'muscle memory'.

 If you tried to climb a series of stairs by thinking about each separate move you would probably stumble a few times.
 We take for granted our daily movement.
 Those are the coordinated movements which allow us to transport and transform our bodies every day of our lives.
 The different ways in which we execute these movements is part of our personality.
 We can tell how a person feels just by watching them move.
 In this portfolio I create dances with the assistance of computer graphics.
-By encoding in the computer

-with the movements one can generate images.
+By encoding in the computer with the movements one can generate images.
 These images are principally different because they are in a dynamic state.
 By creating images with the computer, you can simulate what is called "muscle memory".
 What separates the idea creation with computer graphics from hand drawings are their ability to change in entire drawings or designs by changing a portion of a phrase.
 In doing this (the image, now a network of integrated movements) is transformed into a much-varied shapes.

 In the following pages are a language which defines the types of movements one can use in exploring spatial representations.
 These three-dimensional images are called models.
 The vocabulary of movement that I am developing is a parallel to the dance technique developed by Jose' Limon.
 This particular movement is developed through an understanding of the anatomical structure in relationship to the control of the body and weight.
-The eight components of the technique are: 1.
-Floor 2.
-Center 3.
-Across the Floor 4.
-Labanotation 5.
-Suspension 6.
-Rhythm 7.
-Pattern and 8.
-Sequence.
+The eight components of the technique are:

 Floor